Scrape Content From Quora

-Now when it comes to searching for answers, most people go to quora, be it using their website, or the app, and type our questions.
-However, you can write your web-scraper to scrape data from quora by entering questions, and this what we will be showing you today.
+When it comes to searching for answers, most people go to Quora, be it using their website, or the app, and type their questions.
+However, you can write your web-scraper to scrape Quora using Python by entering questions, and this is what we will be showing you today.

-Like a lot of other DIY web scraping articles that we have published before, we shall be using Python3.7 and the BeautifulSoup library to scrape our data and save it in a JSON file.
+Like a lot of other DIY web scraping articles that we have published before, we shall be using Python3.7 and the BeautifulSoup library to crawl Quora data and save it in a JSON file.
+Using this code you would be able to scrape and extract Quora answers and questions easily.
 The only other thing that you will be needing is a decent text editor.
-We have used PyCharm, which is a full-blown IDE, but you can also use the Atom since it comes with multiple plugins and is more lightweight.
+We have used PyCharm, which is a full-blown IDE, but you can also use Atom since it comes with multiple plugins and is more lightweight.

 So to start with the code, we begin by importing the libraries that we will be needing, both internal and external.
 Once done, we need to make sure that we set the SSL certificate’s verify-mode to “CERT_NONE”, and check hostname to False, to avoid getting SSL certificate errors when we start scraping data.
 Once this is done, our setup is complete, and we can accept a question from the user.
 For this demo, we supplied the following value when this question was asked.

 We create the Quora URL using this question.
-Does a simple string manipulation convert the question to this URL- https://www.quora.com/Should-I-move-to-London?
+Does a simple string manipulation convert the question to this URL

 Once we have created the URL, we use the inbuilt Request function from urllib to hit the webpage and make sure that we add Firefox in the header, so that the website is not able to track that we are accessing it from a piece of code.
 This part is important since most websites block scrapers and if you miss the header.
 Your IP will likely be blocked, and further actions can be initiated against you.